 Why can’t you just use regular potting soil?
-Here’s why: cactus mix is specifically made to be fast-draining so the roots of the succulents don’t sit in soggy soil.
+Here’s why: cactus mix is specifically made to be fast-draining so the roots of your succulents don’t sit in soggy soil.
 Regular potting soil retains too much water and is too slow-draining for succulents and cacti.

-A good cactus soil mix will contain things like twigs. pumice, and other small particles that help excess water move within the soil and out through the drainage hole.
+A good cactus soil will contain particles like pumice, small twigs, and sand, which is what helps excess water move through the soil and out of the drainage hole.
 If you’ve always planted your succulents in regular potting soil, you may have unintentionally started your plant off on the wrong foot.
-Don’t worry – it’s a common mistake and one that can be easily fixed!
+Don’t worry, though, it’s a common mistake and one that can be easily fixed!

-(Give my How To Care For Succulents post a quick read if you need more tips on getting started with succulents).
+(Read my How To Care For Succulents post for a refresher on planting succulents properly).

 Unfortunately, there’s no exact science for how often to water succulents because you have to consider many things such as your climate, whether you’re growing your succulents indoors or outdoors, and what kind of pot and soil you’re using.
-There is, however, a rule of thumb: water succulents ONLY when the soil is dry, and water thoroughly until you see water escaping from the drainage hole.
+There is, however, a rule of thumb: water succulents ONLY when the soil is dry, and water thoroughly until you see water escape from the drainage hole.

-When an entire week has gone by since my last watering, I simply touch the soil with my finger to see how dry it feels.
-If it feels dry about an inch deep, then I know it’s time to water.
+When a week has gone by since my last watering, I simply touch the soil with my finger to see how dry it feels.
+If it feels dry about an inch deep, I know it’s time to water again.

 How Much Water Do Succulents Need?

-Keep a watchful eye when watering succulents.
-Once you feel that the soil is dry to the touch, grab your watering can or watering bottle and drench the soil thoroughly until you see water escaping from the drainage hole.
-This will be your cue to stop watering.
+Remember to keep a watchful eye when watering your succulents and cacti.
+Once you feel the soil is dry to the touch, grab your watering can and drench the soil thoroughly until you see water draining from the bottom of the pot.
+This will be your cue to stop watering!

-To do this, simply stick the spout of your watering can directly above the soil and let the water flow gently for a few seconds, making sure not to overflow the pot with water.
-Do this in small increments until you see water spilling out of the drainage hole.
+To do this, simply stick the spout of your watering can directly above the soil (not the leaves) and let the water flow gently for a few seconds.
+Do this in small increments until you see water spill out of the drainage hole.

-Then, let your plant sit for a few minutes before discarding the water from the saucer – which is a very important step!
-Many people don’t realize how crucial this is when learning how to water succulents.
+Then, let your plant sit for a few minutes before discarding the water from the saucer.
+This is a very important step and many people don’t realize how crucial it is when learning how to water succulents.
 Why is this so important?
 If you don’t discard the drained water from the saucer, then the roots of your plant will be exposed to too much moisture for an extended period of time and it may rot — not good!

-*This happened to me once after leaving my Echevarria Lola in a saucer that was full of water.
-I only left it for a few hours but within 2 days, my little plant rotted.
-So try to avoid my mistake!
+*This happened to me once after leaving a potted Echevarria Lola in a saucer that was full of water.
+I forgot to drain the saucer and within 2 days, my little plant had rotted!

 What To Avoid When Mastering How To Water Succulents

-I’ve talked about which supplies you can use to water your succulent plants, but I also want to talk to you about what NOT to use and what to avoid.
+I’ve talked about which supplies you can use to water your succulent plants, but I also want to talk to you about what NOT to use.

-I know it’s quite common to use a spray bottle when watering certain indoor plants, but it’s not something you want to extend to your succulent garden.
+I know some people use a spray bottle to water the leaves of their indoor plants, but this isn’t something you want to extend to your succulent garden.

-In fact, when you plant your succulents, always make sure that all of the leaves sit on top of the soil so they’re not touching the wet cactus mix.
-You want to make sure that your leaves remain dry!
+In fact, when you plant your succulents, always make sure that all of the leaves sit on top of the soil so they’re not touching constantly touching wet cactus mix.
+You want to make sure that your leaves remain dry.

 How to Water Succulents Outdoors

-If you’re growing succulents outdoors and have planted them directly into the ground, then it’s okay to use a watering hose to water your succulents.
-Since they’ll be sitting under direct sunlight, they’ll be far less prone to rotting if you get the leaves wet.
+If you’re growing succulents outdoors that are planted directly into the ground, then it’s okay to use a watering hose to water your succulents.
+Since they’ll be sitting under direct sunlight, they’ll be far less prone to rotting if the leaves get wet.

 Congratulations!
 You made it through this post which means you now know how to water succulents so that they stay healthy and happy!
-All that’s left is for you to practice what you’ve learned here with your old and new succulent plants!
+All that’s left is for you to practice what you’ve learned.

-Always remember that less is more when it comes to how often you water your succulents and cacti.
+Always remember that less is more when it comes to how much and how often to water succulents and cacti.
 Also be mindful of the weather conditions, especially during hot summers and rainy days.

-TIP: Bring your pots indoors if it’s too hot outside (over 90 degrees) or if you expect rain.
+TIP: Bring your potted succulents indoors if it’s too hot outside (over 90 degrees) or if you expect rain.

 For a step-by-step watering cheat sheet, click here!
 You’ll get my How To Water Succulents printable that you can keep on hand to remind you of everything you’ve learned in this post.
 You’ll also get access to my Gardening Resource Library, which hosts my other free gardening printables, and you’ll also get my weekly gardening newsletter that I like to fill with helpful tips!